 After riding make sure you cool a hot horse down effectively.
 This can be achieved by continuously pouring cold water all over the horse’s body.
-Not scraping the water off the horse does not cause the skin temperature to rise and leaving water on the horse does not increase the horse’s temperature.
+Not scraping the water off the horse does not cause the skin temperature to rise.

 Dehydration can occur when a horse loses more water (for example lost in sweat, breath, urine and droppings) than it takes in.
 Knowing what is normal for your horse is important so you know when your horse isn’t right.
 Signs of dehydration include:

 - Dark urine/reduced urination